sunt05/SuPy/docs/source/index.rst

     **SuPy** is a Python-enhanced urban climate model with `SUEWS`_ as its computation core.

-    The scientific rigour in SuPy results is thus gurranteed by SUEWS.
+    The scientific rigour in SuPy results is thus gurranteed by SUEWS (see :ref:`SUEWS related publications <Recent_publications>` and
+    :ref:`Parameterisations and sub-models within SUEWS` ).

     Meanwhile, the data analysis ability of SuPy is greatly enhanced by `the Python-based SciPy Stack <scipy>`_, notably `numpy`_ and `pandas`_.